vippsas/vipps-order-management-api/vipps-order-management-api.md

 With Vipps Order Management API you can upload an Image that is shown on the transaction in the Vipps app.
 When adding an `Image` along with a `Category`, the Image needs to already exist.
 This means that the Image needs to be uploaded first.
-After uploading a image to the [`POST:/images`](https://vippsas.github.io/vipps-order-management-api/#/images/postImage) endpoint, the newly uploaded image's `ImageId` needs be used in the Categories api.
+After uploading a image to the [`POST:/images`](https://vippsas.github.io/vipps-order-management-api/#/images/postImage) endpoint, the newly uploaded image's `ImageId` needs be used in the Categories API.

-The same image may be used for multiple transactions, but uploading a unique image for each transactions is also OK.
+The same image may be used for multiple transactions, but uploading a unique image for each transaction is also OK.
 Imaged are fetched authenticated from the app, so feel free to add tickets and receipts as images.
 Below you can see an example of a Vipps transaction containing an Image with the "Shipping information" `Category`.